 There are social, economic and environmental benefits from action to counter climate change and reduce carbon emissions.
 I will take up the opportunity to enjoy the benefits of a low carbon future – such as renewable energy, energy efficiency and a healthier life.

 We in the Bradford on Avon area share the responsibility for reducing our carbon emissions and consequent climate change.
-We align ourselves with local, national and international action such as the UK Government’s commitment to cut national emissions by 80% by 2050.
+We align ourselves with local, national and international action such as the UK Government’s commitment (in 2019) to a target of net zero emissions by 2050.

 Becoming carbon neutral by 2050 means that our lifestyles will have to adapt and evolve.
 We will need to make changes to our energy using behaviour, to our transport system, to our buildings and homes and to our patterns of consumption and working lives.
 Achieving carbon neutrality by 2050 will require careful measurement, regular reports on progress and sharing of lessons learned.